atsb/Doom64EX-Plus/README.md

 ## Linux or Cross Platform Compilation

 Use the `build.sh` script for a native build or the `build_win_cross.sh` script for cross compilation for Windows.

+## macOS

+Use `build_macos.sh` for a native build of macOS - please note, use the -DDOOM_UNIX_INSTALL so that the dependent files are read/written from /Users/*user*/Library/Application Support/doom64ex-plus directory.

 ## Raspberry Pi 3